Average Peak Gain For All Picks

 See the signs and messages they send each other

-Many traders believe
+Many traders believe that market

 "signal" moves in advance buy using